 By the Pet Food Institute

-Here are some tips on how pet owners can protect their pets from overheating.
+Here are the common pet illnesses during the rainy season and tips on how owners can protect their pets from these pesky pests.

 COMMENT DISCLAIMER: Reader comments posted on this Web site are not in any way endorsed by Manila Standard.
 Comments are views by manilastandard.net readers who exercise their right to free expression and they do not necessarily represent or reflect the position or viewpoint of manilastandard.net.
 While reserving this publication’s right to delete comments that are deemed offensive, indecent or inconsistent with Manila Standard editorial standards, Manila Standard may not be held liable for any false information posted by readers in this comments section.